Generic name: lanthanum carbonate [ LAN-than-um-CAR-bo-nayt ]

 a bowel obstruction or severe constipation.

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, tell the doctor ahead of time that you are using lanthanum carbonate.
+If you need to have any type of x-ray of your stomach area, tell the doctor ahead of time that you are using lanthanum carbonate.

 How should I take lanthanum carbonate?